johnc449/Expedia.ie_Scraper/README.md

 # Expedia.ie_Scraper
-Python script for scraping flight prices from Expedia.ie
+Python script for scraping flight prices from Expedia.ie, also includes code for emailing prices.

 ## Getting Started